Kehr's Paradox #1 and Kehr's Paradox #2

 Both of the Kehr's Paradox issues would apply every time there is an attempt by evolution to create a new, specific species (i.e. with new DNA) from scratch or from the DNA of an old species.

 But the fact is that it is highly likely no species on this earth has an equal number of A, C, G and T nucleotides, but this is just an educated guess based on what we know about human DNA.
-Remember, most of DNA for animals is a computer algorithm to control cell divisions.
+Remember, most of DNA for animals is a database which is used by the spirit of that animal.

-As usual the atheists and evolutionists live in an unscientific fantasyland.
+As usual the atheists and evolutionists live in an unscientific fantasyland of wishful thinking.